systemslab/popper-paper/paper/paper.md

 # The Popper Convention

-![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)

 _Popper_ assists in the creation of articles that are developed as an OSS project.
 It provides the following unique features: